 Amazon’s Fire TV is claiming that it has more dongles out there than Roku now, but as Apple’s announcement at CES of integrating its Apple TV OS into TV screen showed, this is fast becoming irrelevant.

-The current TV EPGs based UI overlayed with crude ‘Smart TV’ apps, where every manufacturer has their own clumsy UI is fast becoming replaced with a world where Tivo, Roku and Amazon provide the content access layer.
+The current TV EPGs-based UI overlayed with crude ‘Smart TV’ apps, where every manufacturer has their own clumsy app store is fast becoming replaced with a world where Tivo, Roku and Amazon provide a bteer, more seamless, content access layer.

-Of course, there have been initiatives towards this jn the past - HBBtv and YouView to name s couple, but they always came from an EPG perspective and provide an interim view if what’s to come at best.
+Of course, there have been initiatives towards this jn the past - HBBtv and YouView to name a couple in Europe, but they always came from an EPG perspective and, at best, provide an interim view of what's available.

 Apple seems to have seen the writing on the wall, and despite extensive rumours last year about content investment, have changed course and strategy to open up their walled garden and integrate with TV set manufacturers.